Ashley N. Dowd, M.A., T.T.S.

-Ashley is a 3rd year Ph.D. student in the clinical psychology program.
+Ashley is a 6th year Ph.D. student in the clinical psychology program.
 She is currently on internship at the University of New Mexico Health Sciences Center – Substance Use track.
 Her research interests include investigating the underlying mechanisms of addiction (e.g., craving) and relevant clinical implications.
-During her graduate school career thus far, she has focused on electronic cigarette use; specifically, she and her colleagues have developed a questionnaire to assess vaping craving and she has investigated the relative reward value of tobacco cigarettes compared with electronic cigarettes using a cue reactivity paradigm.
-She is also currently collaborating with a high school in the implement an e-cigarette psychoeducation class for adolescents.
+During her graduate school career thus far, she has focused on electronic cigarette use.
+For example, she and her colleagues developed a questionnaire to assess vaping craving and she has investigated the relative reward value of tobacco cigarettes compared with electronic cigarettes using a cue reactivity paradigm.
+She also collaborated with high schools in the area to implement an e-cigarette psychoeducation class for adolescents.
 She is currently working on her dissertation which is evaluating self-report measures, respiration metrics, and various puff topography variables during in-vivo e-cigarette use.

 Before joining the Smoking Research Lab, Ashley worked with Dr. Bradley Donohue at the University of Nevada, Las Vegas.
 She assisted in research on a new alcohol/drug intervention for use in the collegiate athletic population.
 This research gave her the opportunity to conduct her own study, assist in writing a manuscript and, more generally, discover how much she enjoyed research.

-In her free time, she likes to explore the Buffalo area, hike, and spend time with her kitty, Prince.
+In her free time, she likes to explore the Buffalo area, hike, and spend time with her cat, Prince.

-One of the biggest draws to joining the University at Buffalo and the Smoking Research Lab for Ashley was the welcoming atmosphere she encountered.
+Ashley enjoys the welcoming atmosphere fostered by the Smoking Research Lab and UB clinical psychology program.
 She truly feels that the faculty care about her progress in the program and want her to reach her full potential.
 Dr. Tiffany is friendly and encouraging, which, along with his credentials and immense research experience, makes him an extremely desirable mentor.
 Since beginning at the University at Buffalo, she has had the opportunity to participate in a diverse range of experiences that have helped her grow as a clinical researcher.

 Donohue, B., Dowd, A., Philips, C., Plant, C. P., Loughran, T., & Gavrilova, Y. (2016).
 Controlled evaluation of a method to assist recruitment of participants into treatment outcome research and engage student-athletes into substance abuse intervention.
 Journal of Clinical Sport Psychology, 10(4), 272-288. https://doi.org/10.1123/jcsp.2015-0022